COSC3020/isomorphism-nodes-Bruh2117/README.md

 # Theorem:

-If A and B don't have the same number of nodes, they cannot be isomorphic, which is the same as saying the contrapositive
+If A and B don't have the same number of nodes, they cannot be isomorphic, which is the same as saying the contrapositive:

-If A and B are isomorphic, then A and be have the same number of nodes
+If A and B are isomorphic, then A and B have the same number of nodes

 # Proof: